Introduction

 Other segments of the population did not fare as well.
 Women, African Americans, Native Americans, and many immigrants were barred from casting ballots for much of the country’s existence.
 African Americans gained citizenship with the ratification of the Fourteenth Amendment in 1868.
 The Fifteenth Amendment, passed two years later, gave African American men the right to vote.
 Still, the Southern states suppressed the black vote through intimidation (lynchings, shootings, and other acts of violence) and various other measures—such as poll taxes and literacy tests.
 Such efforts proved so effective that by the early 20th century, nearly all African Americans had been disenfranchised in the South.

-The history of voting rights in the US is largely the story of the struggles of women, former slaves, and native peoples to secure the right to vote – then to keep it.
+The history of voting rights in the US is largely the story of the struggles of women, the formerly enslaved, and native peoples to secure the right to vote – then to keep it.
 Repeated attacks on voting rights and efforts to manipulate the outcome of the vote continue up to this day, as illustrated in the timeline included here and discussed in more detail in the problem brief on voting rights.

 The timeline offers a brief glimpse into the steady but often challenged expansion of voting rights.